dev-nicolaos/personal-site/src/content/thoughts/the-typescript-holiday-special.md

 ## Chapter 3: The Explosion

 The definition for what will become `window.env` lives in `app.js`, so you do a tiny bit of rearranging and export those values as `envData`.
 Then you pop back into `global.d.ts`, import the values, and add `typeof envData` as the type of `window.env`.
-You pat yourself on the back, knowing you've done a good <abbr title="pull request">PR</abbr>'s work and prepare to move on to other adventures.
+You pat yourself on the back, knowing you've done a good PR's work and prepare to move on to other adventures.

 ...

 Except you're not done; TypeScript decides to throw you a curve ball.
 Glancing back at your editor you notice another red squiggly line.
 Puzzled, you look into it and slowly come to the horrifying realization that TypeScript really has no idea what `envData` is.
-It thinks `envData` is just some random value (after all, it's coming from a <abbr title="JavaScript">JS</abbr> file right?) and thus can't be used as a type.
+It thinks `envData` is just some random value (after all, it's coming from a JS file right?) and thus can't be used as a type.
 This is the moment your shoulders slump, your mind blurs and everything in you groans.
 You realize for this to work, you'll have to convert `app.js` to TypeScript.

 You'd always planned to convert it eventually.
 But the idea was to do this at the very end of the repository's migration because `app.js` sits at the very top of the server's dependency tree and TypeScript will expect all its dependencies to be properly typed.
 Doing it now with only a fraction of the dependencies converted would be insane.